Our 7 Closet Makeovers & the DIY Closet Systems We Have Used

 Our Girls' Closet Makeovers

 We installed IKEA Boaxel closet systems with drawers in both of our girls' closets in our old home.
-IKEA has an online planner than makes it very easy for you to plan out your closet using your own closet dimensions and needs.
+IKEA has an online planner that makes it very easy for you to plan out your closet using your own closet dimensions and needs.
 You can configure it using shelves, drawers, rods, shoe storage and so much more (even pegboard).

 It cost us around $300 per system for our girls' closets and took only a few hours to install each closet.
 That is a TREMENDOUSLY good deal and you can see how much storage space we gained.
 We not only had room for their clothes, but a fair amount of toy and linen storage as well.